galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 ## Neutral and production runs

 Finally, let’s predict the spectra for our molecules.
 As mentioned, we will use [QCxMS](https://github.com/qcxms/QCxMS) for this purpose.
 First, we need to prepare the necessary input files for the QCxMS production runs.
 These files are required for running the QCxMS simulations, which will predict the mass spectra of the molecules.
 This step typically formats the optimized molecular data into a format that can be used for the production simulations.
+This step performs the ground state calculations.
+The resulting geometry trajectory is then sampled and one representation is used for each trajectory.

 > <hands-on-title> QCxMS neutral run </hands-on-title>